dayawansha/spring-boot-generic-rest-api/README.md

 However, Spring has given some advances features with https://spring.io/projects/spring-data-rest. probably you should read this.

-Also, this reference will useful. https://github.com/fsonmezay/generic-rest-api
+Also, This reference will useful. https://github.com/fsonmezay/generic-rest-api